lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Falko Strenzke (MTG AG),
 Piotr Popis (Enigma),
 Jean-Pierre Fiset (Crypto4A),
+Carl Wallace,
+Daniel Van Geest (CryptoNext Security),
 陳志華 (Abel C. H. Chen, Chunghwa Telecom),
 林邦曄 (Austin Lin, Chunghwa Telecom) and
 Douglas Stebila (University of Waterloo).

+We wish to acknowledge a few people who have made notable contributions to specific sections of this document.

+We wish to acknowledge particular effort from Carl Wallace and Daniel Van Geest (CryptoNext Security), who have implemented each successive version of the draft over multiple years to provide valuable implementation experience and hackathon testing.
+Thanks to Stepan Yakimovich for contributing to the reference implementation to be able to provide and verify hackathon artifacts.

 Thanks to Giacomo Pope (github.com/GiacomoPope) whose ML-DSA and ML-KEM implementations were used to generate the test vectors.

-We wish to acknowledge particular effort from Carl Wallace and Dan van Geest (Crypto Next), who have put in sustained effort over multiple years both reviewing and implementing at the hackathon each iteration of this draft.

-Thanks to Stepan Yakimovich for contributing to the reference implementation.

 We are grateful to all who have given feedback over the years, formally or informally, on mailing lists or in person, including any contributors who may have been inadvertently omitted from this list.